sklinkusch/jsfunctions/README.md

 });
 ```
 This function takes the array and returns the first element that matches the
 condition given in the callback function.
-Thus, a boolean has to be returned inside the callback function.
+Thus, a boolean has to be returned
+inside the callback function.

+#### `Array.findLast`<a name="findlast"></a>
+This function does the same as [`Array.find`](#find) but iterates the array from
+the last to the first item.
+Thus, the last matching item is found and returned.

 #### `Array.findIndex`<a name="findindex"></a>
 ```javascript